 Prevention is very often the best way of dealing with internal fraud.
 Being able to nip the problem in the bud will produce much better outcomes for a company than finding out that fraud is already occurring when it is already too late.
 With that being said, all companies should be aware of the warning signs that may flag when an employee is planning to, or is currently engaging in internal fraud.

 Software developed by the FBI and Ernst & Young has discovered the most common phrases that are used in email conversations among perpetrators of internal fraud.
 Through this technology, more than 3,000 words and phrases were identified.
-The software can also detect unusual changes in tone that can suggest an underlying problem.
+The software can also detect unusual changes in tone that can suggest internal fraud is taking place within the business.

 - Cover up